altocodenl/tagaway/readme.md

 ### Todo alpha

 - Client
-   - rotation:
-      - aspect ratio issue
-      - make it work while image is selected
-      - fix canvas view
    - Upload view: multiple uploads, tags are readonly afterwards, can add/remove tags before triggering upload.
-   - Top bar (Home, Manage, Upload)
+   - show rotated pictures in canvas
+   - fix logout in firefox
    - Add autotag with enter
    - Make remove tags as a button/tag with an integrated cross, with ... for long tags and expand on click
    - Initial view with no pictures
    - Manage tags.
    - Mark shared & hidden tags always.
+   - Fix all icons.
-   - Show dates in upload mode.
+   - Notify & upload visual improvements.

 - Server
    - Integrate with ac:ping.